 Commerzbank does not publish its exclusion list, which is based on the findings of data provider Sustainalytics.[viii]

 Commerzbank was also found to have several investments in nuclear weapon producing companies identified by this report, more information can be found in the Hall of Shame.

 We commend Commerzbank for adopting a public policy on nuclear weapons.
 We recommend Commerzbank apply its policy to all nuclear weapon producers, including companies whose involvement in controversial weapons constitutes only a small part of their activities.
 Furthermore, Commerzbank’s should apply its exclusion policy to all financial products it offers, including assets managed, and requests from clients that explicitly ask for or choose funds that contain controversial weapons producers should be refused.
 We look forward to engaging with Commerzbank, so a strong and comprehensively applied policy may be listed in the Hall of Fame in a future update of this report.

 Commerzbank's policy on nuclear weapons is leaky.
-Tell them to fix it!Read the petition
+Tell them to fix it!Read or edit the petition

 Send this email!